 Overview: Once reaches are office evaluated, trip planning begins by logically grouping and planning to sample reaches labeled "Ready to Field Visit".
-Crews can typically sample one reach per day if drive times are not too long.
+Data collectors can typically sample one reach per day if drive times are not too long.
 Trip planning is an iterative process that should be re-assessed after each trip considering rejected, nontarget, temporarily or permanently inaccessible reaches, and the need for oversample points.
 To retain statistical validity of the design while also being efficient with your sampling efforts, it is important to balance the sampling order, sample size, and spatial extent of each trip.
 Use the Design Status tab of the Data Review Dashboard to review the number of sampled reaches, progress towards achieving desired sample sizes, and number of holes.
 As a reminder the Points layer 'EvalStatus' must be up to date for correct values to appear in the Design Status tab of the Data Review Dashboard.

-Responsible Parties: Project leads, field crew leads, or crew managers may complete this step.
+Responsible Parties: Project leads, field data collectors, or data collector managers may complete this step.

+• Office Webmap

-- Office Webmap - Design Status tab of the Data Review Dashboard
+• Design Status tab of the Data Review Dashboard